Being an amputee doesn’t mean you can’t ride a bike

 Kim not only went to the clinic and picked out a favorite bike, she also signed up for Maine Adaptive’s summer bike riding program.
 Precisely what everyone was hoping might happen.

-“Today was a success,” said Hanger Clinic manager Shelley Coull.
-“Success to me is that somebody comes back again or uses Maine Adaptive or some other programming or maybe tries a different sport, or makes a connection with another amputee or someone with a different disability and has that support to maybe think a little bit differently about their mobility and about their opportunities.”
+“Today was a definite success,” said Hanger Clinic manager Shelley Coull.
+“Success to me is that after participating in today’s event, an individual might think a little bit differently about their mobility and about their opportunities to engage in a healthy and fun activity.
+Perhaps they made a connection with another amputee or someone with a different disability and felt supported and plan to come back to Maine Adaptive for this or another sport!”

 This orange cycle is called a Catrike.
 “A rock-solid foot-powered recumbent trike that is fun to ride and a breeze to pedal,” said Brandon Merry, a Maine Adaptive staff member.